 IV potassium supplements for severe hypokalemia or ongoing potassium losses

 Many oral potassium supplements are available.
 Because high single doses can cause GI irritation and occasional bleeding, deficits are usually replaced in divided doses.
-Liquid potassium chloride given orally elevates concentrations within 1 to 2 hours but has a bitter taste and is tolerated particularly poorly in doses > 25 to 50 mEq. (> 25 to 50 mmol).
-Wax-impregnated potassium chloride preparations are safe and better tolerated.
+Liquid potassium chloride given orally elevates concentrations within 1 to 2 hours but has a bitter taste and is tolerated particularly poorly in doses > 25 to 50 mEq (> 25 to 50 mmol).
+Wax-impregnated potassium chloride preparations are better tolerated.
 GI bleeding may be even less common with microencapsulated potassium chloride preparations.
 Several of these preparations contain 8 or 10 mEq/capsule.
 Because a decrease in serum potassium of 1 mEq/L (1 mmol/L) correlates with about a 200- to 400-mEq (200 to 400 mmol) deficit in total body potassium stores, total deficit can be estimated and replaced over a number of days at 20 to 80 mEq (20 to 80 mmol)/day.

 When hypokalemia is severe (eg, with ECG changes or severe symptoms), is unresponsive to oral therapy, or occurs in hospitalized patients who are taking digoxin or who have significant heart disease or ongoing losses, potassium must be replaced IV.
 Because potassium solutions can irritate peripheral veins, the concentration should not exceed 40 mEq/L (40 mmol/L).
 The rate of correction of hypokalemia is limited because of the lag in potassium movement from the extracellular space into cells.
 Routine infusion rates should not exceed 10 mEq (10 mmol)/hour.

 Even when potassium deficits are severe, it is rarely necessary to give > 100 to 120 mEq (> 100 to 120 mmol) of potassium in a 24-hour period unless potassium loss is ongoing.
 In potassium deficit with high serum potassium concentration, as in diabetic ketoacidosis, IV potassium is deferred until the serum potassium starts to fall.
-When hypokalemia occurs with hypomagnesemia Treatment Hypomagnesemia is serum magnesium concentration 1.8 mg/dL ( 0.70 mmol/L).
-Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or drugs such... read more , both the potassium and magnesium deficiencies must be corrected to stop ongoing renal potassium wasting.
+When hypokalemia occurs with hypomagnesemia Treatment Hypomagnesemia is serum magnesium concentration < 1.8 mg/dL (< 0.70 mmol/L).
+Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or medications... read more , both the potassium and magnesium deficiencies must be corrected to stop ongoing renal potassium wasting.

 Prevention of Hypokalemia